 All read: “I will take you as my own people, and I will be your God.”

-Leader 1: In the book of Revelation, John has a dreamlike vision of the scene in heaven after Jesus had returned from his mission on earth.
+Leader 1: The book of Revelation gives us a glimpse of the scene in heaven after Jesus had returned from his mission on earth.
 John sees Jesus as a Lamb, looking as if it had been slain, standing in the center of the throne.
 The heavenly beings sang this new song to him: “You are worthy to take the scroll and to open its seals, because you were slain, and with your blood you purchased men for God from every tribe and language and people and nation.
 You have made them to be a kingdom and priests to serve our God.”
 (Revelation 5:9-10)

 All raise the cup and pray: Blessed are you O Lord our God, King of the Universe, Creator of the fruit of the vine.
 As you gathered the tribes of Israel to yourself and marked them as your own people, now through Christ you have made us your own, along with people from every nation on earth who place their faith in you.
 Strengthen us to serve you joyfully in gathering more people, both near and far, to know you.